lsst/dp1_lsst_io/docs/products/images/deep_coadd.rst

 Access
 ======

-The deep coadd images are accessible via the butler, SIA, and TAP services.
+The deep coadd images are accessible via the Butler, SIA, and TAP services.

 Butler
 ------